NEEL RAYA MD INC.

 What is the role of the primary care provider?

-an internal medicine physician whose task is to assist you in preventing
+usually an internal medicine physician whose task is to assist you in

 diagnostician, a person who attempts to identify the cause of your symptoms.